5 Questions You Should Ask During a Spend Analysis

 • Vendor contract compliance and gamesmanship

 While spend analyses have traditionally focused on cutting costs and identifying contract opportunities, they also give you a chance to take inventory of the factors that can spike costs in a sourcing emergency.
 If your supplier lineup lacks depth, a spend analysis can reveal it by giving you a top-down view of all your suppliers in a given category.
-Spend analysis won’t answer all of your risk questions, but it’s by far the best way to start understanding your supplier base and the risks it presents.
+Spend analytics won’t answer all of your risk questions, but it’s by far the best way to start understanding your supplier base and the risks it presents.

 Question 4: What should goods and services cost?